The following Code of Conduct has been developed for State Committee, staff, members and volunteers of the Uncle Bobs Club.

-When employing staff, committee members shall not be influenced by religion, sex, culture or social status.
+When employing staff and working with volunteers, UBC representatives will not be influenced by religion, sex, sexual orientation, culture or social status.

 7. OCCUPATIONAL HEALTH AND SAFETY

-Committee members shall ensure that both staff and volunteers receive reasonable and acceptable working conditions, in accordance with the Occupational Health and Safety Act and other relevant legislation.
+Committee members shall ensure that both staff and volunteers receive reasonable and acceptable working conditions, in accordance with the Occupational Health and Safety Act and other relevant legislation and policies.